 Is this calculation still complex for you?
 Use a Business Loan Calculator to arrive at the repayment figure.
-You just need to enter the following information: your desired loan amount, the payment term of your choice (24, 36, 48, or 60 months) and the monthly interest rate ranging from 1% to 2.25%.
+You just need to enter the following information: your desired loan amount, the payment term of your choice and the monthly interest rate.
 After you have entered these details, hit the “calculate” button.
 The calculator will immediately tell you your monthly payment amount as well as your total interest cost.

 Besides the interest, you also need to remember that you will have to meet the criteria that the financial institution of your choice lays down.
 Every lender has a different set of norms.
 One lender may insist that you should have at least $100,000 in annual revenue.
 Another lender may inquire about how long your company been in existence.
 A year in business may not be enough.
 A minimum of three years may be required.